Sogolsa/Python/Achievement-1/Exercise1.1/README.md

 # Python Achievement 1 Exercise 1.1

+## Prepare developer environment for programming with Python

 - Install Python
 - See if you already have Python installed `python --version`
 - Manage virtual environment with virtualenvwrapper-win `pip install <package-name>`